yard

 Color shrubs can be surprisingly tough too.
 Plants like barberry with thorns, ninebark, and burning bush usually get only light browsing when food is scarce.

-Small ornamental trees with stronger scent or less tasty foliage also help. serviceberry trees and ginkgo leaves are rarely hammered like a young fruiting apple or pear tree.
+Small ornamental trees with stronger scent or less tasty foliage also help. serviceberry trees and ginkgo leaves are rarely hammered like a young apple tree or pear tree.

 Even “resistant” shrubs are most vulnerable their first two years.
 Cage or wrap trunks until they size up and set tougher bark.